GiorgosAnastasakos/GreekESGenergyCompaniesPowerBI_PythonTimesSeriesAnalysis/readme.txt

 The current repository contains analysis for ESG and Financial indicators for four big(250>employees) Greek energy companies.
-The analysis is on Power BI and Python (GoogleTrend TimesSeriesAnalysis-Forecast with ARIMA and Holt-Winters).
+The analysis is on Power BI and Python (GoogleTrend TimeSeriesAnalysis-Forecast with ARIMA and Holt-Winters).

 ESG stands for Environmental, Social, and Governance.